max-mapper/art-of-node/readme.md

 To break down this example even more, here is a timeline of events that happen when we run this program:

 - 1: the code is parsed, which means if there are any syntax errors they would make the program break.
+During this initial phase there are 4 things that get defined: `fs`, `myNumber`, `addOne`, and `logMyNumber`.
+Note that these are just being defined, no functions have been called/invoked yet.
-- 2: `addOne` gets invoked, getting passed in the `logMyNumber` function as `callback`, which is what we want to be called when `addOne` is complete.
+- 2: When the last line of our program gets executed `addOne` gets invoked, getting passed in the `logMyNumber` function as `callback`, which is what we want to be called when `addOne` is complete.
 This immediately causes the asynchronous `fs.readFile` function to kick off.
 This part of the program takes a while to finish.
-- 3: with nothing to do, node idles for a bit as it waits for `readFile` to finish
+- 3: with nothing to do, node idles for a bit as it waits for `readFile` to finish.
+If there was anything else to do during this time, node would be available for work.
 - 4: `readFile` finishes and calls its callback, `doneReading`, which then in turn increments the number and then immediately invokes the function that `addOne` passed in (its callback), `logMyNumber`.

 Perhaps the most confusing part of programming with callbacks is how functions are just objects that be stored in variables and passed around with different names.
 Giving simple and descriptive names to your variables is important in making your code readable by others.
 Generally speaking in node programs when you see a variable like `callback` or `cb` you can assume it is a function.